Smart Heating Controls, Heating Curves and Weather Compensation: How Heat Pump Systems Are Optimised

 • System response

-For example, a sudden drop in outdoor temperature results in a gradual increase in system output rather than a sharp reaction.
+For example, a sudden drop in outdoor temperature results in a gradual increase in flow temperature rather than an aggressive on/off response.

 What Happens When They Are Set Incorrectly

-This is one of the most common reasons heat pump systems do not perform as expected.
+This is one of the most common reasons heat pump systems fail to deliver expected performance.

 How Heat Pump Systems Are Tuned in Real Homes

-Many systems are left on factory settings after installation.
-These settings are generic and not tailored to your home.
+Many heating systems are left on generic factory settings after installation.

 As a result: